justinlee0777/popularthoughts/src/data/articles/bananarama-love-in-the-first-degree.md

 title: "Bananarama's Love in the First Degree"
 slug: '/bananarama-love-in-the-first-degree'
 createdAt: '2024-01-07T16:31:45+0000'
-seoTitle: 'The Best Album of 2023'
+seoTitle: "Bananarama's Love in the First Degree"
 seoDescription: "For 2024, I'll talk about a song a day: this week, we'll talk about the Bananarama's 1987 song, Love in the First Degree."
 tags: ['music']
 ---